camillepzardo/JavaLearning/README.md

       - Check the number interval the input number is part of, for example, if the input is 3 the number belongs to the range [0,25];
       - [This exercise](Exercises/Main7.java) checks the correspondent mathematical quadrant for the input number
 - [This exercise](Exercises/Main9.java) explored the `DEBUG`, the code was already used in the geometric exercises however in `Eclipse IDE` I learned how to toggle breakpoints and the particularities of debugging a code.
-- Currently studying repetition structures :books:
+- Repetition structures
   - [First exercise](Exercises/Main10.java) using `While` structure, on this code, the user should input as many numbers as they want and at the end, the sum of these numbers is displayed when pressing zero.
     - Learning further this repetition structure it's possible to understand how can be applied in real examples, [this code](Exercises/Main11.java) reads the password and checks if it's valid or not.
     - [Here](Exercises/Main15.java) is an exercise demonstrating `Do-While` structure, a variation of the While structure.
 We first add the action (using "do") and then add the repeat condition.
 This same structure is also applicable in JavaScript or C++.
 In this exercise, we use the repeat condition to know if the user wants to convert another temperature from Celsius to Fahrenheit.
+- Currently studying examples of object orientation and will post them shortly :books: